ecamp/ecamp-site/src/data/pages/tos.en.md

 ### Development and operation

 The development as well as the operation of _eCamp_ is based on voluntary work of the _eCamp Core Team_ and the community.
 Therefore, the operation of the application runs under &ldquo;best effort&rdquo;.
-There are no guarantees for availability or timely or desired implementation of changes.
+There are no guarantees for availability of the application or timely or desired implementation of bug fixes or changes.

 The _eCamp Core Team_ reserves the right to roll out new software updates to the application at any time.
-The application may therefore change without prior notice and there may be brief interruptions during which _eCamp_ is not available.
+The application may therefore change without prior notice and existing functionality may be modified or removed.
+In this context, there may be brief interruptions during which _eCamp_ is not available.

 We ask you to report bugs and suggestions for improvement to the _eCamp Core Team_.
 This way the _eCamp_ application can be improved continuously.